huangsam/photohaul/README.md

 SLR photos with custom file names and folder structures.
 This has worked well for me since 2015, when I started getting serious about photography.

-I want to apply those same patterns to old photos, so that it becomes easier for me to access my precious memories.
-Unfortunately, Lightroom file and folder settings cannot apply to photos after they have been exported.
-And writing bespoke scripts for these photos is no fun!
+I want to apply those same patterns to old photos, so that it is easier for me to access my precious memories.
+Unfortunately, Lightroom settings cannot apply to photos after they have been exported.
+And writing bespoke scripts to manage these photos is no fun!

 If I also want to migrate my photos over to a NAS or a cloud provider like Dropbox or Google Drive, it typically involves a bunch of manual